Mark-MDO47/RubberBandGun/README.md

 ### Release Mechanism

-The "SILVER" RBG uses the solenoid release mechanism through the CLOTHESPIN to fire the rubber band.
+The "SILVER" SINGLETON RBG uses the solenoid release mechanism through the CLOTHESPIN to fire the rubber band.

 Jim felt like this wasn't reliable enough and designed a SIDEWINDER mechanism that uses a motor to release one or more rubber bands at a time; this was used on the "ORANGE" RBG.